 S-28 is a reinforced concrete, gated spillway, with discharge controlled by two cable operated, vertical lift gates that are 17.5 feet high by 27.8 feet wide.
 The structure has a discharge capacity of 3,220 cfs.
 S-28 is in the City of Miami near the mouth of C-8 about a mile from the shore of Biscayne Bay.
 Operation of the gates is automatically controlled so that the gate hydraulic operating system opens or closes the gates in accordance with the operational criteria.
-This structure maintains optimum water control stages upstream in C-8; it passes the design flood (100 percent of the Standard Project Flood) without exceeding upstream flood design stage and restricts downstream flood stages and discharge velocities to non-damaging levels; and it prevents saltwater intrusion during periods of extreme high flood tides.
-S-28 is maintained by the Miami Field Station.
+This structure maintains optimum water control stages upstream in C-8; it passes the design flood (100 percent of the Standard Project Flood) without exceeding upstream flood design stage and restricts downstream flood stages and discharge velocities to nondamaging levels; and it prevents saltwater intrusion during periods of extreme high flood Figure 33.
+S-28 Impacts of Sea Level Rise Projections. tides.
+The impacts of sea level rise at S-28